chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 You might want to manually edit the generated `fstab` to remove useless mount options and so on.

+If you have a swap partition and you want it automatically included in the `fstab`, activate the swap partition before generating it.
+Otherwise, you can also include it manually.

 The default `fstab` that comes with the system does not contain any entries.